Kanal D (Romania)

-Kanal D Romania (short form of Kanal Doğan) is a nationwide television channel in Romania and a part of Doğan Holding, which is owned by the Turkish media tycoon Aydın Doğan.
+Kanal D Romania (short form of Kanal Doğan) is a national television channel in Romania and a part of Doğan Holding, which is owned by the Turkish media tycoon Aydın Doğan.
 The channel was launched on 1 March 2007.

 In 2012, Kanal D Romania was ranked among the top three channels in Romania.
 Kanal D Romania has also been in the first place with many of its television programs in prime-time, such as Turkish television series and Turkish soap operas.

 In 2016, in Prime Time (20:00 - 24:00), Kanal D ranked second among the top TV channels in Romania, both in the All Urban target (an increase from 2015 of +21%) and National (an increase from 2015 of +26%).